 A happy and healthy population

 Thanks to a robust health care system that combines private care with the public system, anyone who is a resident of Portugal can access the medical care they need.
-Coming from the US, you’ll probably be surprised at health care costs in Portugal which are very affordable.
+Coming from the US, you’ll probably be surprised at health care costs in Portugal, which are very affordable.

 While public health care is excellent, and you’ll only need to pay an additional cost for specific procedures, there are also many private clinics up and down the country.
-Private health care, in general, allows you to make appointments faster, and where you won’t face long waiting lines.
+Private health care, in general, allows you to make appointments faster, and you won’t face long waiting lines.

 You can also have international health insurance or private medical insurance, should you so desire.
+Private health insurance is quite affordable, with plans available for between €30 and €150 per month.

 Cost of Living in Portugal